alberti42/tmux-fzf-links-to-be-deleted/README.md

 The default schemes include recognition of:

-- local files wih relative and absolute paths (192.168.1.42:8000)
+- local files with relative and absolute paths (192.168.1.42:8000)
-- Python code error, recognizing the line where the error was generated
+- Python code error where it recognizes the line at which the error was generated
 - web addresses (e.g. https://...)
 - IP addresses (192.168.1.42:8000)
 - git addresses (e.g., `git@github.com:alberti42/dotfiles.git`)